TheDiscoMole/Machine-Learning/_posts/2017-01-07-simple-neural-nets.md

         self.ns = np.zeros((3,size), dtype=float)
         self.ys = []

-        # used to check if layer has been computed in this
+        # used to check if layer has been computed in pass
-        # complex graph structure
         self.computed = False

     # overload __call__ operator for feed forward function